timescale/docs/use-timescale/extensions/pgcrypto.md

 ## Use the `pgcrypto` extension to encrypt inserted data

-`pgcrypto` is a PostgreSQL extension that enables you to encrypt, decrypt, hash, and create digital signatures within your database.
+The `pgcrypto` extension allows you to encrypt, decrypt, hash, and create digital signatures within your database.
 Timescale understands how precious your data is and safeguards sensitive information.